aart/schema-detection/README.md

 - Core functionality is structured in a reusable packages
 - Command line interface (CLI) enabling configurability
 - Single binary executable.
 Should play well together with Google CLI tools like gcloud and bq.
+- Basic test automation (to be further extended)

 ### Not supported yet:
 - Constraint relaxation for the "Required" attribute